Make A Playlist: Add a video to get started!

 Complete Video Script

-[46, Tuileries Garden, Paris] These artists were known as the Impressionists — freed from the stifling constraints of the Academy and inspired by the Realists, they their easels outdoors.
+[46, Tuileries Garden, Paris] These artists were known as the Impressionists — freed from the stifling constraints of the Academy and inspired by the Realists, they took their easels outdoors.
 Their philosophy, like a declaration of independence, it was: "Out of the studio and into nature."

 [47] The Impressionists painted the French countryside, but the true subject wasn't so much the farms, rivers, and forests.
 It was all about the light.
 They even studied which pigments would reproduce reflected light most accurately.
 And when the light was just right, they painted furiously… to catch the scene before it was gone…the way the light reflected off the passing clouds…the waving grass…a billowing dress.